-In my previous post about Madrid, I mentioned that I had stayed in Hotel Ganivet.
-The hotel is in Calle de Toledo 111-113, near the Puerto de Toledo metro station.
-It is a good and reasonably priced 3 star hotel.
-Additionally, it is walking distance from Plaza Mayor and the city centre.
+In my previous post, I mentioned that I had stayed in Hotel Ganivet.
+This hotel is in Calle de Toledo 111-113, near the Puerto de Toledo metro station.
+It’s a good and reasonably priced three-star hotel.
+Additionally, it’s close to Plaza Mayor and the city centre.
 I have now stayed in this hotel on two different occasions.
-Both times my room was bigger and more comfortable than rooms that I previously had in better rated hotels on Gran Via.
+Both times, my room was bigger and more comfortable than rooms that I previously had in better rated hotels on Gran Via.

 In my opinion, Chueca is the best and the most interesting part of Madrid.
 It is the centre of Madrid’s night life, with many restaurants, bars, coffee shops and other similar establishments that cater for everyone.

-Taberna El Economato – Calle de Belen 5 – this place is not from Plaza de Chueca.
+Taberna El Economato – Calle de Belen 5 – this place is not far from Plaza de Chueca.
 It is also a very nice bar where you can have a drink or something to eat.

 The street that you should look for is Cava Baja.
-In this street bars and restaurants are literally one after the other.
+In this street, bars and restaurants are literally one after the other.
 You will be completely spoilt for choice.

-Not far from Mercado de San Miguel, in Calle de los Cuchilleros 17, there is a world famous restaurant – Sobrino de Botín.
+Not far from Mercado de San Miguel, in Calle de los Cuchilleros 17, there is the world famous restaurant – Sobrino de Botín.
 It was founded in 1725 by Jean Botin and it was originally called Casa Botín.
 According to the Guinness Book of Records, it is the oldest continuously operating restaurant in the world.
-The restaurant was inherited by a nephew – “sobrino” in Spanish – and its name was changed to Sobrino de Botín.
+The restaurant was inherited by a nephew – “sobrino” in Spanish – and its name changed to Sobrino de Botín.

 THE REST OF MADRID

 A post about Madrid would not be complete without mentioning its fabulous museums.
 Madrid has some of the world’s most famous museums, with mind blowing collections.